 UAE corporations can use shelf corporations for faster incorporation.

 UAE corporations have several benefits including: no corporate, income, capital gains taxes.
 Since 2018, UAE now charges VAT taxes.
-In addition, English is widely spoken, the access to Free Trade Zones.
-The UAE company gives one strategic access to locations in the Mideast, Gulf countries, and North Africa; political and economic stability, ease of doing business, and only one shareholder required to incorporate.
+In addition, English is widely spoken.
+Moreover, one can have access to Free Trade Zones.
+The UAE company gives one strategic access to locations in the Mideast, Gulf countries, and North Africa.
+UAE offers political and economic stability, ease of doing business, and only one shareholder required to incorporate.